John M. Miller III: Miller Aviation Corporation

 On August 2, 1927, Miller founded the Miller Aviation Corporation at New Brunswick Airport (a.k.a.
 "Miller Field"), a short-lived airfield located southwest of the city.
 His company offered flying instruction, local sightseeing flights, and charter passenger flights in the mid-Atlantic seaboard region.
 In 1928 the Fowler flap inventor Harlan D. Fowler worked as Miller's chief aeronautical engineer.
 Later that year Robert W. Johnson of the Miller Aviation Corporation designed and constructed the Miller MCA-1 twin engine amphibian biplane.
 After successful water landings, the MCA-1 was damaged beyond repair, flipping over on its back, during the first ground landing, Miller was uninjured.
 Shortly after the accident his company dissolved and Miller returned to Pitcairn flying the PCA-2 autogiro.
-He was then hired to fly for the US Department of Agriculture until World War II.
-During the war, Miller joined the Navy as a Lieutenant Commander, flying as a helicopter test pilot at Naval Air Station Patuxent River, Maryland.
+He was then hired to fly for the United states Department of Agriculture until World War II.
+During the war, Miller joined the United States Navy as a lieutenant commander, flying as a helicopter test pilot at Naval Air Station Patuxent River, Maryland.
 He returned to the Department of Agriculture until his retirement in 1956.